HoloArchivists/fc2-live-dl/README.md

   },
   "channels": {
     "91544481": {
-      "_name": "猫羽かりん",
+      "_en_name": "Necoma Karin",
       "quality": "sound",
       "write_thumbnail": true
     },
-    "72364867": { "_name": "兎野さくら" },
+    "72364867": { "_en_name": "Uno Sakura" },
-    "40740626": { "_name": "狛江撫子" },
+    "40740626": { "_en_name": "Komae Nadeshiko" },
-    "81840800": { "_name": "狼ノ宮ヒナギク" }
+    "81840800": { "_en_name": "Ronomiya Hinagiku" }
   }
 }
 ```

 The `default_params` object will be the parameters applied to all of the channels.
 Check the usage section above for more information on each parameter.
 Note that `wait_for_live` needs to be set to `true` for the script to work properly.
 You can also override the parameters per-channel.

-For organizational purposes, you can also write comments as arbitrary parameters.
-I'm using `_name` in the example above, but you can use anything as long as it doesn't conflict with the parameters.
+Arbitrary parameters can be specified by prefixing them with `_`, and will be accessible in `outtmpl`.
+This is useful for specifying custom filenames just like in the example above.
+In the example I'm using `_en_name`, but you can use anything as long as it starts with `_`.

 **NOTE Windows users**: When specifying a file path (e.g. for cookies) in the json, double up your backslashes, for example: `"cookies_file": "C:\\Documents\\cookies.txt"`.